Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 bat ~/.zshrc
 ```

 It will open a scrollable view of the `~/.zshrc` file.
 Navigate with the arrow keys, or press `q` to quit.
-If a file is small enough to fit on-screen, bat will display it directly instead of opening another window.
+If a file is small enough to fit on-screen, bat will display it directly to your terminal instead of opening a separate view.

 ### ripgrep

-ripgrep is just like the `grep` command, it searches for patterns in files, but it is a lot faster and a little easier to use.
+ripgrep is just like the `grep` command.
+It searches for patterns in files, but it is a lot faster and a little easier to use.
 It should already be installed if you ran the `zsh.sh` script; the command is `rg`.
 The basic usage is `rg` followed by the text pattern to search for, then optionally a file to search in.
 If no file is given, it will search all files in the current directory as well as any subdirectories.
 Note that by default, ripgrep does not search hidden files (files starting with '.'), you must pass the `--hidden` flag to search these files.

 To search for all files with the pattern 'alias' in them, we would enter: